18F/handbook/docs/04-how-we-work/tools/jira.md

 ### Setting up workflows

-Jira's default workflow doesnt fit all projects, and project managers usually work with their team to configure a workflow that team's needs.
+Jira's default workflow doesn't fit all projects, and project managers usually work with their team to configure a workflow that team's needs.
 Some questions to ask when optimizing the workflow might include:

 * Is there a development branch?
 Does a workflow need to show when development gets merged into master?
 * Are there documentation stages that need to happen post-development?